Gametoast/ZeroMunge/README.md

 It is written in Visual C# for [.NET Framework 4](https://www.microsoft.com/en-us/download/details.aspx?id=17718).

 ## What it does
-At its core, this tool goes through a user-specified list of munge.bat files and executes each one after the previous is finished.
+At its core, this tool goes through a user-specified list of munge.bat files and executes each one, one at a time.

 This tool can be used to do the following things.
 Completed features are **bolded**.
 * **Execute a list of batch files in order**